Panel Sessions - 2024 GMD Conference

 In recent decades, migration has been framed as a challenge for the European Union and its Member States resulting in an arsenal of financial instruments, strategies, and initiatives to ‘mitigate’ migration.
 However, these policy interventions are frequently not based on scientific evidence about the drivers of migration decisions.
 Instead, migration policies are underpinned by assumptions that further polarize the public debate on migration.

 This panel kicks off with ten statements that demonstrate how facts of migration dynamics and often polarizing narratives are not aligned.
 Next, we illustrate how design roles such as framing and cocreation can empower the audience to create more informed opinions and create dialogues for alternative migration policies with policymakers, representing citizens' perspectives on migration issues.
-Participants will learn new ways to contribute to migration debates that challenge current positions and inform policies constructively.
+Participants will learn new ways to contribute to migration debates that challenge current positions and inform policies constructively Following a fishbowl setup, participants are invited to join the panellists for a transdisciplinary debate.

 ORGANISERS

-Simona Vezzoli (International Institute of Social Studies (ISS) EUR) & Ingrid Mulder (Faculty of Human-Centered Design, TU Delft)
+Simona Vezzoli (International Institute of Social Studies (ISS) EUR) & Ingrid Mulder (Faculty of Human-Centered Design, TU Delft).

 PANELLISTS